IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 		context.submitAuthenticationChallengeAnswer(challengeAnswer)

-		// In case there was a failure collecting credentials you need to report
+		// In case there is a failure collecting credentials, report
-		// it back to the IMFAuthenticationContext.
-Otherwise Mobile Client
+		// it back to IMFAuthenticationContext.
+Otherwise, the Mobile Client
-		// Access client SDK will remain in a waiting-for-credentials state
+		// Access client SDK remains in a waiting-for-credentials state
 		// forever
 	}